ishaqBBC/blog/blog/content/blog/2024-04-19-aws-Route53-overview.md

 ### Essential Record Types

-From an exam perspective, it's crucial to grasp the following DNS record types:
+From an exam perspective, it's important to grasp the following DNS record types:

 1. **A Record**: Maps a hostname to an [IPv4](https://en.wikipedia.org/wiki/Internet_Protocol_version_4) address.
 2. **AAAA Record**: Similar to A records but for [IPv6](https://en.wikipedia.org/wiki/Internet_Protocol_version_6) addresses.